maarjal/meal_tracker/README.md

-# Angular JS Meal Tracker
+# AngularJS Meal Tracker

-#### An Angular JS meal tracking application.
+#### AngularJS meal tracking application.
 August 12, 2016

 #### By Maarja Laineste

 ## Description

-Meal Tracker is for logging meals, including the amount of calories and details.
+The Meal Tracker web app is for logging meals, including the amount of calories and details.

 ## The project meets following objectives: